nickeblewis/headforcode/content/courses/dandavis/week43/lesson2.md

 # Lesson 2 - Creating a branch

+NOTE: I have added you to the Github headforcode project, you will have received an email about this and you may need to click on a link to verify it.
+This is important, as otherwise some of the steps in this tutorial may not work for you...

 ## Let's talk about Git in more depth

 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 In any case I recommend at some point